mwbowers/mwbowers.github.io/examples/sunfarm/enhance-replace-data-with-chart.md

 ---
-title: Replacing numeric values with Line Chart
+title: Replacing numeric Data points with a Chart
 ---
 ## Source